ondefy/permissionless-multisigner-paymaster/audit-specs.md

 ## Area of concerns

 1. Manipulation of update refunds.
-Inflation of `previousTotalBalance` in any manner.
+For eg: Inflation of `previousTotalBalance` in any manner or managers are refunded more than deserving amount.
 2. Gas griefing attacks that drains the paymaster.
 For eg: Invalid signature returns magic = bytes4(0) instead of reverting.
 Could this be used to drain paymaster funds in the future?
 3. Funds being stuck in  the paymaster.
-4. Any particular way that affects the reputation of paymaster in future as mentioned [here](https://docs.zksync.io/build/developer-reference/account-abstraction/paymasters#paymaster-verification-rules)
+4. Any particular way that affects the reputation of paymaster in future as mentioned [here](https://docs.zksync.io/build/developer-reference/account-abstraction/paymasters#paymaster-verification-rules).
-5. Signature replay attacks
+5. Signature replay attacks.

 ## Known issues/ Expected behaviour